So You want to start an online business – wahoooooo!

 Pick up the phone and chat with some of your people.
 I do this by emailing my subscribers once a year, inviting them to schedule a time via my appointment scheduler, Acuity, to chat with me.

-Survey your audience (here's some posts to help you with that)
+Survey your audience (here’s a couple posts to help you with that)

 Check out what’s been searched a lot in your search bar